OpenWIS/openwis-tutorials/OWT-6/README.md

 > ...
 >
 > #header{
-##### TODO ADDD
+# TODO ADD
 > }
 >
 >

-// mexri edw perigrafetai to ui..

 ### Business Logic
 The Angular/Typescript code for this tutorial is quite straight-forward.
 By examining the _bundle-ui/angular/src/_ folder we can identify the following points of interest.

-//TODO ADD ton tropo pou leitourgei to chat... me ta html snipets..
+# TODO ADD ton tropo pou leitourgei to chat... me ta html snipets..

-#### Angular Services
+>#### Angular Services

-A service is used when a common functionality needs to be provided to various modules.
-In this tutorial we will create a simple Angular service which it will call the OSGi REST endpoint (introduced at [OWT-4 LINK PENDINg](link)).
+>A service is used when a common functionality needs to be provided to various modules.
+In this tutorial we will create a simple
+>Angular service which it will call the OSGi REST endpoint (introduced at [OWT-4 LINK PENDINg](link)).

 - Step 1 − Create a new folder (ex: /angular/src/service) and add a new file `service.ts`, wherein create a class named `MessageService`  which has the injectable decorator.
 The injectable decorator allows the functionality of this class to be injected and used in any Angular JS module.